ZupIT/ritchie-docs/content/en/Contribute.md

 3. Implement your idea
 4. Commit your implementation: `git commit -m '<commit_message>'`
 5. Push your branch: `git push origin <project_name>/<location>`
-6. Open a pull request on the `master` branch for the team's analysis.
+6. Open a pull request on the `main` branch for the team's analysis.